Maëlle Gavet: Career

 After college, Gavet joined the Boston Consulting Group and worked there from 2003 to 2009.
 She left there as a principal, having lived in France, UK, India and South Africa.

 In 2009, Gavet joined OZON, dubbed as "the Amazon.com of Russia," as Sales and Marketing Director.
 She was promoted to Chief Executive Officer of OZON Holdings in July 2011.
 Gavet led the company through two rounds of funding: $100 Million in 2011 and $150 Million in 2024.
 In February 2012, Gavet led OZON to acquire Sapato.ru, Russia's online shoe and accessory retailer.
 In May 2014, OZON acquired a stake in the Russian eBook distribution platform, LitRes.ru.

 Gavet then joined The Priceline Group in June 2015 as executive vice president of Global Operations.

 In January 2017, following the abrupt departure of CEO Darren Houston, Gavet joined Compass, Inc. as COO.
 In September 2019, Gavet publicly announced she would leave Compass, Inc. in October 2019.

 In 2020, Gavet wrote the book, Trampled by Unicorns, about technology and empathy.
 She was also raising money from investors to buy a technology company.

-In January of 2021, Gavet became CEO and a board member at Techstars.
+In January 2021, Gavet became CEO and a board member at Techstars.
 On May 22nd, 2024, Maëlle Gavet announced her departure from Techstars.